trisulnsm/dinodoc/trisuldocs/docs/ug/ui/module_templates.md

 The Favorite Key Traffic Module is the same as [Key Traffic](/docs/ug/ui/module_templates#key-traffic) module except this can be customized where you can select and display the traffic data for your most important keys or frequently accessed traffic metrics in a single, convenient dashboard.

-This is the Favorite Key Traffic module showing a module for the key SYS:GROUP_TOTALS for the countergroup ASNumbers in upload bytes.
+This is the favorite Key Traffic module showing a module for the key SYS:GROUP_TOTALS for the countergroup ASNumbers in upload bytes.

 ![](images/favoritekeytraffic_modtemp.png)

+*Figure: Favorite Key Traffic module showing a module for the key SYS:GROUP_TOTALS for the countergroup ASNumbers in upload bytes.*

 ### Parameters